Yunrou/boardgame-2p/README.md

 # boardgame-2p
-A term project of AI course
+The term project of AI course

 ## How to Compile and Run
 - Python version: 3.7.4 <br>